preprio/.github/profile/README.md

 # Hi 👋!
 Welcome to Prepr CMS

 Welcome to Prepr CMS on GitHub.
-Prepr is a headless CMS that can be used with your favorite frontend framework.
+Prepr is created for segment based content management and can be used with your favorite frontend framework.
 Explore our public repos with software development kits (SDKs) and starter projects to help you get started quickly and experience personalization for yourself.

 To begin using Prepr, you can find all the information you need in our [developer portal](https://docs.prepr.io/).